FedericoVaga/plasmoggl/README.md

 DEPENDENCIES
 ------------
 The plasmoid is written in Python using PyQT4 and PyKDE4.
 For the toggl interface it uses classes from the toggl-cli[2] project.

+It depends on the following Pyhton modules which are not part of the package:
+- PyKDE4
+- PyQT4
+- iso8601
+- pytz

 REFERENCES